UFC 274 time: When does Oliveira vs Gaethje start in the UK and US tonight?

 Prelims

-Brandon Royval vs Matt Schnell (flyweight)
+Brandon Royval def.
+Matt Schnell via first-round submission (guillotine choke, 2:14)

 Early prelims